Our products

 • Sea bass: 0.10-0.30 ppm, ideal for gourmet preparations

-These species represent safe alternatives that allow maintaining a diet rich in fish without compromising the safety limits established by international health authorities.
+These species represent safe alternatives that allow for a fish-rich diet without compromising the safety limits established by international health authorities.

 el bacalao tiene mucho mercurio,mercurio bacalao,bacalao mercurio alto o bajo,pescado bajo en mercurio,mercurio en pescado blanco,bacalao vs atún mercurio,bacalao vs salmón mercurio,pescados recomendados por mercurio embarazo niños